Catholic Church and health care: Antiquity

 Several early Christian healers are honoured as Saints in the Catholic tradition.
 Cosmas and Damian, brothers from Cilicia in Asia Minor, supplanted the pagan Asclepius as the patron saints of medicine and were celebrated for their healing powers.."
-Said to have lived in the late Third Century AD and to have performed a miraculous first leg transplant on a patient, and later martyred under the Emperor Diocletian, Cosmos and Damian appear in the heraldry of barber-surgeon companies.."
-Notable contributors to the medical sciences of those early centuries include Tertullian (born A.D.
-160), Clement of Alexandria, Lactantius and the learned St. Isidore of Seville (d.
+Said to have lived in the late third century AD and to have performed a miraculous first leg transplant on a patient, and later martyred under the Emperor Diocletian, Cosmas and Damian appear in the heraldry of barber-surgeon companies.."
+Notable contributors to the medical sciences of those early centuries include Tertullian (born 160 AD), Clement of Alexandria, Lactantius and the learned St. Isidore of Seville (d.
 636).
 St. Benedict of Nursia (480) emphasised medicine as an aid to the provision of hospitality.
 The martyr Saint Pantaleon was said to be physician to the Emperor Galerius, who sentenced him to death for his Christianity.
 Since the Middle Ages, Pantaleon has been considered a patron saint of physicians and midwives.

 The administration of the Eastern and Western Roman Empires split and the demise of the Western Empire by the sixth century was accompanied by a series of violent invasions, and precipitated the collapse of cities and civic institutions of learning, along with their links to the learning of classical Greece and Rome.
 For the next thousand years, medical knowledge would change very little.."
 A scholarly medical tradition maintained itself in the more stable East, but in the West, scholarship virtually disappeared outside of the Church, where monks were aware of a dwindling range of medical texts.."
 The legacy of this early period was, in the words of Porter, that "Christianity planted the hospital: the well-endowed establishments of the Levant and the scattered houses of the West shared a common religious ethos of charity.".

 Middle Ages

 Geoffrey Blainey likened the Catholic Church in its activities during the Middle Ages to an early version of a welfare state: "It conducted hospitals for the old and orphanages for the young; hospices for the sick of all ages; places for the lepers; and hostels or inns where pilgrims could buy a cheap bed and meal".
 It supplied food to the population during famine and distributed food to the poor.
 This welfare system the church funded through collecting taxes on a large scale and possessing large farmlands and estates.
 It was common for monks and clerics to practice medicine and medical students in northern European universities often took minor Holy orders.
-Mediaeval hospitals had a strongly Christian ethos and were, in the words of historian of medicine Roy Porter, "religious foundations through and through"; Ecclesiastical regulations were passed to govern medicine, partly to prevent clergymen profiting from medicine.
+Mediaeval hospitals had a strongly Christian ethos and were, in the words of historian of medicine Roy Porter, "religious foundations through and through"; ecclesiastical regulations were passed to govern medicine, partly to prevent clergymen profiting from medicine.